 This course will help students get into shape, reduce stress, increase energy, and build confidence.
 In Boot Camp Fitness students will learn how to properly warm up and cool down, exercise at high intensity using calisthenics, plyometrics, strength workouts, dumbbells, medicine balls, agility ladders, obstacle courses and much more.
 Upon completion of Boot Camp Fitness, students will be executing their own fun and challenging fitness programs.
 Both graded sections and pass/fail sections are offered for this course.

 STUDENT LEARNING OUTCOMES:

-- To develop a working knowledge of different components of exercise (ie. Plyometrics, calisthenics, weight training, use of bands) and apply that knowledge to a student designed program.
+- Describe and categorize the different components of exercise (ie. Plyometrics, calisthenics, weight training, use of bands) and apply that knowledge to a student

-- To understand and apply the concepts of warming up cooling down and their importance during the students’ workouts.
+- Apply the underlying concepts of warming up cooling down and their importance during the students’ workouts

-- To promote knowledge and awareness of skeletal body mechanics through intelligent use of the body during the student workout.
+- Demonstrate proper skeletal body mechanics through intelligent use of the body during the student workouts.

-- The student will increase strength, coordination, flexibility and range of motion as measured by student self-assessments.
+- Evaluate increases in strength, coordination, flexibility and range of motion.

 TEXTBOOK / SPECIAL MATERIALS:

 - Knowledge of the different components of exercise and the proper execution of those exercises

 - Know the proper and improper components of different exercises. (ie. common errors peers make)